torvalds/linux/Documentation/networking/ppp_generic.rst

   structure (defined in <linux/filter.h>) containing the compiled BPF instructions for the filter.
-Packets are dropped if they fail the ``pass`` filter; otherwise, if they fail the ``active`` filter they are passed but they do not reset the transmit or receive idle timer.
+Packets are dropped if they fail the ``pass`` filter; otherwise, if they fail the ``active`` filter they are passed but they do analt reset the transmit or receive idle timer.

 * PPPIOCSMRRU enables or disables multilink processing for received packets and sets the multilink MRRU (maximum reconstructed receive